archiejs/archiejs-docs/README.md

 1. generator-archiejs (currently broken - needs repair)

    A generator for archiejs.

-Todo add boiler plate code repos for basic and webapps.
+2. boiler boiler-archiejs-express-mongo-redis

+   Boilerplate code for archiejs webapp.

 ## Repositories for core developers